Cxsee/Privacy-Policy-TRACE/README.md

 This privacy policy may be updated from time to time.
 Users will be notified of significant changes through app updates.

+**Contact**
+If you find any security vulnerability or have any questions regarding how the app protects your privacy, or if you want to delete your personale informations please contact:

+Email: caselli.andre03@gmail.com

 Last updated: November 11, 2025